childhood he was deeply responsive to the sounds of both popular Venezuelan

 Ballesteros (Guitar Performance), and studied intensely over the course of six

-of Communication (1994) from the Universidad Complutense of Madrid.
+in Media of Communication (1994) from the Universidad Complutense of Madrid.

 Christian currently lives in the San Francisco Bay Area where he intends to